-- O must satisfy the restrictions on the presence of the ontology IRI and version IRI from Section 3.1. - Each DataIntersectionOf and DataUnionOf in O must satisfy the restrictions from Section 7.1 and Section 7.2, respectively. - Each DataSomeValuesFrom and DataAllValuesFrom class expression in O must satisfy the restrictions from Section 8.4.1 and Section 8.4.2, respectively. - Each DataPropertyRange axiom in O must satisfy the restriction from Section 9.3.5. - Each DatatypeDefinition axiom in O must satisfy the restrictions from Section 9.4. - Each HasKey axiom in O must satisfy the restriction from Section 9.5. - Each O' directly imported into O must satisfy all of these restrictions as well.
+O must satisfy the restrictions on the presence of the ontology IRI and version IRI from Section 3.1.

+- Each datatype and each literal in O must satisfy the restrictions from Section 5.2 and Section 5.7, respectively. - Each DataUnionOf, DataIntersectionOf, and DatatypeRestriction in O must satisfy the restrictions from Section 7.2, Section 7.3, and Section 7.5, respectively. - Each DataSomeValuesFrom and DataAllValuesFrom class expression in O must satisfy the restrictions from Section 8.4.1 and Section 8.4.2, respectively. - Each DataPropertyRange axiom in O must satisfy the restriction from Section 9.3.5. - Each DatatypeDefinition axiom in O must satisfy the restrictions from Section 9.4. - Each O' directly imported into O must satisfy all of these restrictions as well.